This expedition takes you from El Nido to the town of Coron located in the archipelo of the Calamian group of islands, about 100NM north of Palawan.

 You can pay in cash or by Paypal.
 All our prices are fixed.

-Our package includes: exclusive boat rental, full time skipper, 3 meals a day prepared from fresh local ingredients.
+Our package includes: exclusive boat rental, full time skipper, deckhand and chef, 3 meals a day prepared from fresh local ingredients.
 Our package does not include Eco Tourism development fees and must be paid in cash.
 This ticket costs P200 and is valid for 10 days.

 Note: All our courses must be paid in Filipino pesos.
 Prices in Euros are informative.